 A balanced development of the European territory, and a future for all places, by enabling equal opportunities for citizens and enterprises, wherever they are located is at the heart of the Territorial Agenda 2030.
 With Interreg Europe being part of Cohesion Policy with the aim to reduce disparities between European regions and being the only Interreg programme that provides cross-European policy learning the complementarities are quite obvious.
-On project level, especially under the Interreg specific objective "a better cooperation governance" and PO5 "A Europe closer to citizens" the exchange of good practices, capacity building and policy learning on integrated territorial strategies will contribute to the implementation of the Territorial Agenda 2030.
+On project level, especially under the Interreg specific objective "a better cooperation governance" and under the thematic fields related to "A Europe closer to citizens" the exchange of good practices, capacity building and policy learning on integrated territorial strategies will contribute to the implementation of the Territorial Agenda 2030.
 At the same time Interreg Europe can on programme level assure awareness of the territorial settings of project partnerships and such reinforce cooperation and solidarity as well as reduce inequalities between better-off places and those with less prosperous future perspectives.

-9 'Synergies between IE and Smart Specialisation', JRC Technical Report 2018
+&lt;sup>4 'Synergies between IE and Smart Specialisation', JRC Technical Report 2018